August in Edinburgh could mean a few things:

 Bring the right clothes

 That means ALL the clothes.
 Visiting Edinburgh in the summer?
 Make sure you pack: a raincoat, sun cream, shorts, scarf, sunglasses, boots, sandals and t-shirts.
 Because, sure it’s sunny NOW, but that doesn’t mean that in 10 minutes all the rain that has ever fallen on Earth won’t pour down Edinburgh.
 And if you don’t like the rain, just wait another 10 minutes and it will stop again.
-If you want to enjoy the festival pneumonia-free, invest in a sturdy brolly (= the British way to say umbrella), or, better, ditch the brolly because it’s annoying to carry around anyway, and just wear a jacket with a hood (although when it gets sunny again you will have to carry that jacket around.
+If you want to enjoy the festival cold-free, invest in a sturdy brolly (= the British way to say umbrella), or, better, ditch the brolly because it’s annoying to carry around anyway, and just wear a jacket with a hood (although when it gets sunny again you will have to carry that jacket around.
 Basically, you can’t win).

 Don’t miss Edinburgh